jbwebster/scCNVis/README.md

 ```
 heatmap.result <- scCNVis::makeSCHeatmap(obj)

+#If using RStudio, you can view the plot in the IDE:
+heatmap.result$Plot
 ```

 The output of the plotting functions is a list with two items.
 The first is the